-This Saturday is a special day here in Australia.
-It’s a day of remembrance for the men who sacrificed their lives to fight battles in faraway lands.
+ANZAC Day is a day of remembrance for the men who sacrificed their lives to fight battles in faraway lands.
 One of those distant lands where Australians and New Zealanders fought was Turkey, my homeland.

 I’ll be the first one to admit that history never held any appeal for me.
 The way I was taught it was as rote memorisation of numbers.
-The numbers I held in my mind to pass exams represented things like dates, the number of people killed in battles and plagues, populations and wealth of nations.
+The numbers I held in my mind to pass exams were impersonal things like dates, the number of people killed in battles, wars, and plagues, populations, and the wealth of nations.
 These numbers never compelled me the way they would someone who looks at the world from the lens of facts and figures.

-I wanted to know how these battles I read about impacted my teachers.
+I wanted to know how these major world events I read about impacted my teachers.
 Did they fight in the wars or had ancestors who were veterans?
-My curiosity would never be satisfied as the teachers and students were only concerned with facts and figures so they could make sufficient grades to demonstrate mastery of their understanding of a subject.
+My curiosity would never be satisfied as the teachers seemed only concerned with facts and figures so their students would pass standardised tests.

-So here I am today trying to understand what moved my fellow Australians, and I consider myself an Australian because I receive the goodness of this land that nourishes me in every way, to attack the country of my birth.
+So here I am today trying to understand what moved my fellow Australians, and I consider myself an Australian because I receive the generosity of this country and its people, to attack the country of my birth.

-My vague understanding is that the Ottoman Empire in its final years, like let’s say Elvis in the 70s, had long-lived past her glory years and was given to excess to numb herself to her aimlessness.
-She was there for the taking for the foreign forces, namely the British who were on a rampage to attack and take over whatever was in sight.
+My vague understanding is that the Ottoman Empire in its final years, had long lived past her glory years and was numb and dysfunctional.
+She was there for taking by the foreign forces, namely the British who were on a rampage to attack and take over everything in sight.
 Why were the British so hell-bent on conquering new land?
 My theory is small island syndrome.

 So when Mother England called out to her profligate sons in Australia and New Zealand, what were they to say?
 How would you as a person feel about saying “no” if you had a mother who needed your help?
-Fighting is in our blood, it’s what we’re built to do as human beings.
-The call of Britain to colonists to play a role in the world stage is a call to adventure that very few young men would refuse.
+The call of Britain to colonists to play a role on the world stage is a call to adventure that very few young men could refuse.

 If I were a young lad living back then, I’d get my mates and would depart on the next ship over to claim my destiny on the battlegrounds.